We are committed to a competitive and organised health system.

 The demand for quality in the provision of medical services is repeatedly enshrined in the Health Insurance Law.
 Indeed, there are currently numerous quality activities throughout Switzerland, but they are uncoordinated, do not have a common understanding of quality, are fragmentary, non-binding, intransparent and not result-oriented.

-In the payment of the medical service provision quality does not play any role so far.
+In the payment of medical service provided, quality hasn't payed any role so far.

 Therefore it is necessary to introduce a binding, nationally coordinated quality management system.